Blog

 Read More

-Well, it happened.
 On Saturday, July 13th, the world watched as a would-be assassin attempted to kill President Donald Trump.
 Sadly, an innocent rally attendee lost his life while a stunned nation asked, “How did we get here?”
 Currently, the shooter’s motives are unclear, but it seems this was an act of political violence.
-Political violence has been increasing for years, and now it has escalated to the point where both the right and left
+Political violence has been increasing for years, and now it has escalated to the point where both the right and left are calling for

 Read More